rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 - `HTTP POST` request with code is received.
 - A random `load balancer` forwards the request to a `worker` router.
 - The `worker` router assigns the task to a worker actor, which executes the code and returns the result.

+With that we finish the part which is concerned with code.

+Let's move on to shell scripts and all that good stuff.